 Candidates admitted to NYCPM are required to respond to the offer and submit a nonrefundable tuition deposit in the amount of \$1,000 to confirm their intent to enroll and to reserve their place in the entering class.
 The number of places in the freshman class is strictly limited, and accepted candidates who fail to confirm their intent to enroll in a timely manner will be replaced.
-Effective with the Class of 2015 (entering class of 2011), the timetable for responses and tuition deposits for the September entering class is as follows:
+The timetable for responses and tuition deposits for the September entering class is as follows: